Meet the Teams

 Dr Mike Storey, Head of Research and Development

 Mike is responsible for developing and implementing research strategy and provides the link to government sponsors and industry collaborators.
 He has a wealth of experience managing multi-partner applied R&D programmes and represents the industry on technical issues concerning the environment, plant health and pesticides.
 He also chairs the industry’s CIPC stewardship group.

-Dr Sue Cowgill has a background in crop protection research.
+Sue has a background in crop protection research.
 Her roles include the development and monitoring of a programme of commissioned R&D projects to address knowledge gaps in pest and disease management; and potato storage.

-Alice Sin is responsible for the project management of AHDB Potatoes funded research covering soils, water, environment and precision agriculture.
+Alice is responsible for the project management of AHDB Potatoes funded research covering soils, water, environment and precision agriculture.
 She also oversees the studentship and fellowship schemes.
 Her background is in environmental management and data analysis.

 AHDB Potatoes R&D

 “The investment in R&D is driven by customer needs and innovation and focuses on the industry priorities that are crucial for a profitable and sustainable future.”

 Projects are commissioned and managed that aim to improve marketable yield, reduce defects and reduce input costs.
 Currently the programme involves around 40 projects with a total programme value of approximately £15m.
 Of this £1.2m p.a. is levy payer funding, with the remainder coming from other sponsors including Scottish Government, Defra, Innovate UK, BBSRC and potato industry businesses.
 Links to the AHDB Potatoes Corporate Plan and R&I Strategy Document are provided below.

 The research programme can be divided into 5 key areas: pest; disease; agronomy; storage; and consumer-related research.
 The projects are carried out at research centres throughout the UK.